hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/interop/asset-exchange/besu-besu.md

 Run the following steps:

-1. Navigate to the `samples/besu/besu-cli` folder in your clone of the Weaver repository.
+1. Navigate to the `weaver/samples/besu/besu-cli` folder in your clone of the Cacti repository.
 2. Run the following to verify the status of the assets owned by `alice` and `bob` in the two networks:
    ```bash
    ./bin/besu-cli asset get-balance --network=network1 --account=1